-While some of this album’s early reviewers may have gone a bit overboard (one suggested that Pacheco might be “the most important songwriter to come along in a dozen years”), the material here renders their zealousness understandable.
-Pacheco won’t be the next Dylan or Springsteen but this disc, boasting a crop of fine material and complementary backing by Red Rhodes, Chris Ethridge, Jim Keltner and other veteran luminaries, marks him as an artist of intelligence, strength and considerable promise.
+While some of this album’s early reviewers may have gone a bit overboard (one suggested that Tom Pacheco might be “the most important songwriter to come along in a dozen years”), the material on Swallowed Up in the Great American Heartland renders their zealousness understandable.
+Pacheco won’t be the next Dylan or Springsteen but this disc, boasting a crop of fine material and complementary backing by Red Rhodes, Chris Ethridge, Jim Keltner, and other veteran luminaries, marks him as an artist of intelligence, strength, and considerable promise.

-Not ever track on the album packs the punch of the above-mentioned tunes.
-“To Sing a Country Song,” for example, weds a forgettable melody to some emminently superficial lyrics about the trappings of success.
+Not every track on the album packs the punch of the above-mentioned tunes.
+“To Sing a Country Song,” for example, weds a forgettable melody to superficial lyrics about the trappings of success.
 And “The Tree Song,” an if-these-walls-could-talk opus that an oak ostensibly delivers, is just plain silly.

 But the lion’s share of this material proves good indeed.
 It brands Pacheco as a man worth listening to today and watching for tomorrow.